seetohjinwei/StackC/README.md

 ## TODO

 - change makeToken to use an array instead of a bunch of if/else
-- `forth.c` debug flag to print stack after each operation
+- `stackc.c` debug flag to print stack after each operation
-- Come up with a name
 - Power (exponent)
 - Bitwise operations
 - Rule 110 program